bogere/rechart-wordpress-admin-widget/readme.md

 **Production:**

-`npm run plugin-zip` - It creates the zipped version of the plugin and you can distribute it to the users to upload to their site for activation
+`npm run build` - It creates the build version of the frontend and then upload the whole plugin  files to the wordpress/wp-contents/plugins to activate it

 ### Pull Request Formatting